Dibrugarh district

-Dibrugarh district (Pron:ˌdɪbru:ˈgor:) is a district in the state of Assam in India.
+Dibrugarh district (/ˌdɪbru:ˈgɔːr/) is a district in the state of Assam in India.
 The district headquarters are located within the city of Dibrugarh.

 Etymology

 Dibrugarh derived its name from Dibarumukh (as a renowned encampment of Ahoms during the Ahom-Chutia war).
-Either the name “Dibru” evolved from Dibaru river or from the Tibeto Burman word “Dibru” which means a “blister” and “Garh” meaning "fort".
-The Tibeto Burman add the prefix “Di-” (which means “water”) wherever there is small stream, a river, or a large river in a town or city.
+The name "Dibru" is associated with the Dibaru or Dibru River.
+The word is derived from the Tibeto-burman word “Dibru” and “Garh” meaning "fort".
+The Tibeto-burman Bodo-Kacharis groups add the prefix “Di-” (which means “water”) wherever there is a small stream, a river, or a large river in a town or city.
+(Note: Cognate words for "water" occur across the Bodo subgroup of Bodo–Garo.
+Longmailai and Saikia give dɪ in Dimasa, dɯɪ in Bodo, tɪ in Tiwa and Kokborok, and ʤɪ in Deori.
+Gurdon's 1904 vocabulary also records di "water" in Moran and notes the close relationship of Moran with Kachari, Dimasa and Bodo.)